 - Coach and Partner Services and Analytics Team: Coaches and Partners are requested to submit all questions through the form on this page.
 Increased inquiry volumes may result in delays in responding.
 We appreciate your patience and understanding at this time.

-- Remote Work: Following the guidelines of their respective federal, provincial and territorial governments, all CAC employees will be working remotely until May 31, 2020.
+- Remote Work: Following the guidelines of their respective federal, provincial and territorial governments, all CAC employees will be working remotely until further notice.
 CAC staff are available to support coaches and NCCP partners.
 Please contact our Coach and Partner Services and Analytics Team for assistance through the form on this page.
 CAC staff email addresses and phone numbers can be found here.

 - RA Centre Closure: The RA Centre, which houses the CAC and many other National Sport Organizations within the House of Sport, will remain closed until further notice.